music-encoding/guidelines/_guidelines-v3/02-header/03-headerWorkDescription/07-headerWorkMedium/01-headerWorkCast.md

 {% include link elem="perfRes" %} element is used to describe the voice range of the role.

-{% include plainExample.html example="examples/header/header-sample055.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample055.xml" valid="true" %}
 The vocal qualities and associated roles for Beethoven's opera *Fidelio* may be encoded as:

-{% include plainExample.html example="examples/header/header-sample056.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample056.xml" valid="true" %}
 The {% include link elem="castItem" %} element may also contain: